WildEllie/ellieportugali/about.md

 ---
 I started this because I am using for my work a lot of information I find on web searches, and the good gems are usually on someone's blog post.

-Once in a blue moon, maybe twice, I don't find how to do or solve somehting and I end up burning a lot of precious time to figure things out.
+Once in a blue moon, maybe twice, I don't find how to do or solve something and I end up burning a lot of precious time to figure things out.

 Maybe if I put this in writing - I will help someone else, and booom - we're even :)